Import vs Direct Query: Here’s What You Need to Know

 Delayed Data

-You can schedule up to 8 refreshes a day (Premium SKUs allow more), but you also need to consider the amount of reports you’re maintaining and how big the data sets are that you’re refreshing.
+You can schedule up to 8 refreshes a day (Premium SKUs allow more), but you also need to consider the number of reports you’re maintaining and how big the data sets that you’re refreshing are.

 Data Size Limits

-Import caches are limited to 1GB per dataset (can be increased in Premium).
-While the Vertipaq engine does a great job a compression, you will still need to consider this when choosing your connection method
+Import caches are limited to 1GB per Semantic Model (increased with Power BI Premium).
+While the Vertipaq engine does a great job of compression, you will still need to consider this when choosing your connection method

 Can't Switch Back!

-Crazy enough, once you’ve selected Import, you cannot switch back to using Direct Query.
-So make sure you want Import before making the switch, or else you’ll have more work ahead of you!
+Crazy enough, once you’ve selected Import, you cannot easily switch back to using Direct Query.
+So make sure you want to import before making the switch, or you’ll have more work ahead of you!

 How to Choose a Method Based on Organizational Strategy

-Now that we understand some of the differentiators between Direct Query and Import, let’s talk about how your organization can game plan what method to use.
+Now that we understand some of the differentiators between Direct Query and Import let’s talk about how your organization can game plan and what method to use.

-Beyond the pros and cons listed above, there are a couple of factors that need to be considered when deciding your method.
-Lots of cloud based services like Snowflake will bill you based upon usage, so if you’re using Direct Query with lots of users you’re going to be using quite a bit of their services.
-Add in multiple reports and teams and then you might start running into a big price tag from the service provider.
-All of this depends on what service you’re querying and what they’re price is for said services, but you need to take that into consideration.
+Beyond the pros and cons listed above, a couple of factors need to be considered when deciding your method.
+Lots of cloud-based services like Snowflake will bill you based on usage, so if you’re using Direct Query with lots of users, you’re going to be using quite a bit of their services.
+Add in multiple reports and teams, and then you might start running into a big price tag from the service provider.
+All of this depends on what service you’re querying and what their price is for said services, but you need to consider that.

-On the flip side, Microsoft is going to charge you for the capacity that you have on Power BI Service.
+On the flip side, Microsoft will charge you for the capacity you have on Power BI Service.
 If you are going to be using Import for every report and every team, then you’re bound to be storing more data on your Service instance.
 Depending on how much capacity you need, this need for storage could drive your cost up, but you also aren’t going to be charged for usage.

-Both of the previous points will need to be balanced out with the requirements for data transformation, data sources, and performance as well the element of cost.
+Both of the previous points will need to be balanced with the requirements for data transformation, data sources, performance, and the element of cost.

 In the December 2020 release of Power BI Desktop, Microsoft released the ability to use Composite models in Power BI.
-Previously, if you used Direct Query for connecting to data, you were not allowed to bring in data from any other sources.
+Previously, if you used Direct Query to connect to data, you were not allowed to bring in data from any other sources.
 Now, a lot of the restrictions around data connection types have been lifted.
-With composite models, you can bring in data via both Direct Query and Import, or Direct Query from multiple sources.
+With composite models, you can bring in data from multiple sources via both Direct Query and Import or Direct Query.
 You can read more about these types of models here.

 Choosing how to bring data into your Power BI report can be an important decision for the success of your project.
 As you can tell from this blog post, there are a variety of factors to choose from when deciding what method to use, but hopefully, you now have a much clearer idea of what route you want to take.